Comment-XD/IMG_to_Minecraft_Murall/README.md

 # Scholar's Program
-Turns a jpg or img file and builds it using minecraft blocks automatically
+Takes in an "IMG" or "JPG" file and builds it automatically in Minecraft